Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Settings.md

-# Notification Settings
+# Notification settings

-You can access `Notification settings` by menu `Edit -> Project Settings -> Mobile Notifications`, where you can control the behavior of the notification package to some extent.
+From the **Notification Settings** window, you can control this package's behavior to some extent.
+Access this window from Unity's main menu: **Edit &gt; Project Settings &gt; Mobile Notifications**.

 ## Android

 ### Reschedule Notifications on Device Restart

-By default scheduled notifications will be removed after device restarts.
-To preserve scheduled notifications after the device restarts, you need to check the `Reschedule Notifications on Device Restart` setting.
+By default, scheduled notifications are removed after the device restarts.
+To preserve scheduled notifications after the device restarts, you need to enable the **Reschedule Notifications on Device Restart** option.
 This adds the `RECEIVE_BOOT_COMPLETED` permissions to your app's manifest.

 ### Custom Activity

-You can check `Use Custom Activity` to override the activity which will be opened when the user taps the notification, and `UnityPlayerActivity` will be used by default.
+You can enable the **Use Custom Activity** option to override the activity that opens when the user taps the notification.
+By default, your app will use `UnityPlayerActivity`.

 ### Custom Icons

-Add custom icons to this list which can be used for notifications.
-Whenever you schedule notifications in your script, use the icon IDs you define in the list.
+Add custom icons your app can use for notifications.
+Whenever you schedule notifications in your script, use the icon ids you define in the list.

 ## iOS

 ### Request Authorization on App Launch

-Normally you can request authorization in your script, check [the example](iOS.html#authorization-request) for details.
+Normally, you can request authorization in your script.
+See this [example](iOS.html#authorization-request) for details.

-Alternatively, you can check `Request Authorization on App Launch` which makes the app automatically request the authorization when the user launches the app.
+Alternatively, you can enable the **Request Authorization on App Launch** option, which makes the app automatically request the authorization when the user launches the app.

 ### Enable Push Notifications

-You can check `Enable Push Notifications` to add the push notification capability to the Xcode project.
+You can enable the **Enable Push Notifications** options to add the push notification capability to the Xcode project.

-Also you need to check it to retrieve the device token from an [AuthorizationRequest](../api/Unity.Notifications.iOS.AuthorizationRequest.html).
+You also need to enable this option to retrieve the device token from an [AuthorizationRequest](../api/Unity.Notifications.iOS.AuthorizationRequest.html).

 ### Include CoreLocation Framework

-You need to check `Include CoreLocation Framework` to use the [iOSNotificationLocationTrigger](../api/Unity.Notifications.iOS.iOSNotificationLocationTrigger.html). as it will add the `CoreLocation` framework to your Xcode project.
+You must enable the **Include CoreLocation Framework** option to use the [iOSNotificationLocationTrigger](../api/Unity.Notifications.iOS.iOSNotificationLocationTrigger.html).
+This option adds the `CoreLocation` framework to your Xcode project.